kubernetes/community/contributors/guide/issue-triage.md

 If you think you can fix the issue, assign it to yourself with *just* the `/assign` label.
 If you cannot self-assign for permissions-related reasons, leave a comment that you'd like to claim it and work on creating a PR.

 ## Step Five: Follow Up
-### If no PR is created for an issue within 30 days
+### If no PR is created for an Issue Within the Current Release Cycle
 If you see any issue which is owned by a developer but a PR is not created in 30 days, a Triage engineer should contact the issue owner and ask them to either create a PR or release ownership.

-### If a SIG label Is Assigned, but No Action Is Taken Within the Current Release Cycle
+### If a SIG label Is Assigned, but No Action Is Taken Within 30 Days
 If you find an issue with a SIG label assigned, but there's no evidence of movement or discussion within 30 days, then gently poke the SIG about this pending issue.
 Also, consider attending one of their meetings to bring up the issue, if you feel this is appropriate.

 ### If an Issue Has No Activity After 90 Days